Pulmonoscorpius: Dorsal surface

-Pulmonoscorpius possess two pairs of eyes on the prosoma (the head and legs segment, also known as a cephalothorax).
-These include a pair of anterior-positioned median eyes (near the center of the prosoma) and a pair of compound lateral eyes (on the edge of the prosoma), with each lateral eye bearing between 40 and 60 lateral ocelli.
+The prosoma (the head section, also known as a cephalothorax) of Pulmonoscorpius is covered by a carapace (a large plate), where it possess two pairs of eyes.
+These include a pair of anterior-positioned median eyes (near the center of the carapace) and a pair of compound lateral eyes (on the edge of the carapace), with each lateral eye bearing between 40 and 60 lateral ocelli.
 In modern scorpions, lateral eyes are strongly reduced, but those of Pulmonoscorpius are large, similar to other basal scorpions and most other arthropods.
-The prosoma is covered by a carapace (a large plate).

 The prosoma is followed by a mesosoma (the broad portion of the abdomen-like opisthosoma), which has seven segments each covered by a tergite (smaller, broad plate).
-The surface of the carapace and tergites are relatively smooth in juveniles, while tuberculated in larger individual.
+The surface of the carapace and tergites are relatively smooth in juveniles, and become tuberculated as individuals mature.

-The metasoma (tail) has five segments, not counting the bulbous telson (stinging segment) at the end.
+The metasoma (the so-called "tail") has five segments, not counting the bulbous telson (stinging section, the actual, post-anal tail) at the end.
 The last (5th) metasomal segment does not exceed the length of the preceding (4th) metasomal segment.
-Metasomal segments are boxy and ornamented by paired carinae (tuberculated ridges) in adults.
-The strongest carinae are the dorsal (upper) pair, and superior lateral (upper part of the side), inferior lateral (lower part of the side), and inferior median (underside) carinae are also present.
+Metasomal segments are boxy and ornamented by 4 pairs of carinae (tuberculated ridges) in adults.
+The strongest carinae are the dorsal (upper) pair, and superior lateral (upper part of the side).
+Inferior lateral (lower part of the side), and inferior median (underside) carinae are also present.
 Sexual dimorphism may be present in Pulmonoscorpius, as some specimens (females?) have wider metasomal segments.

-In Pulmonoscorpius kirktonensis, the vesicle (venom-bearing portion of the telson) has pair of strong carinae on its underside.
+In Pulmonoscorpius kirktonensis, the vesicle (venom-bearing portion of the telson) has a pair of strong carinae on its underside.
 One unique juvenile specimen is observed to lack these carinae, and may belong to a separate species (Pulmonoscorpius sp.
 A).

 Ventral structures

-The coxae of each leg (the shortest segment, closest to the body) converge along the underside of the prosoma.
-The sternum (ventral plate between the bases of legs 3 and 4) is characteristically elongated, with a Y-shaped sulcus at the rear.
+The coxae of each leg (the segment closest to the body) converge along the underside of the prosoma.
+The sternum (ventral plate between the coxae of legs 3 and 4) is characteristically elongated, with a Y-shaped sulcus at the rear.

-The underside of the mesosoma possessed a bilobed and laterally elongated genital operculum (a covering of the gonopore), followed by pectines (comb-like sensory appendages) with 150-160 narrow teeth, and finally ventral plates (3 in juveniles and 4 in adults).
+The underside of the mesosoma possesses a bilobed and laterally elongated genital operculum (a covering of the gonopore), followed by pectines (comb-like sensory appendages) with 150–160 narrow teeth, and finally ventral plates (3 in juveniles and 4 in adults).
 In juveniles, the first ventral plate has a unique median lobation.
 As with modern scorpions, four pairs of book lungs were present at the corresponding ventral plates.